(This post may include affiliate links. You can read about our affiliate policy here.)

 Insurance

 Technically, the insurance charge is not a fee.
-It’s much like a car rental coverage — a costly form of daily insurance coverage.
-The insurance should make both renters and owners feel a bit more secure knowing that they’re covered.
-But dozens of complaints lodged with the Better Business Bureau tell another story.
+It’s much like a car rental coverage — a costly form of daily coverage.
+And normally, you’d say that the insurance should make both renters and owners feel a bit more secure knowing that they’re covered.
+But complaints filed with the Better Business Bureau tell another story.

 There is a $1,500 deductible with the standard policy.
 Several owners said that the insurer attempted to impose that deductible multiple times for the same loss, claiming that the damage that happened during one rental was actually several separate incidents.
 Or that the damage to the front of the vehicle was one claim; the damage to the back, another.